 As a board member of the philanthropic King's Daughters and Sons Circle #2, Dr. Engel assisted in the development of the Circle's grant criteria and overall grant evaluation.
 He is a member of the E. E. Bass Steering Committee, as well as a member of the Greenville Rotary Club and a Paul Harris Fellow.
 Dr. Engel also served as a board member, officer, and president of the Greenville Symphony Association.

 Dr. Engel's main community service platform is the Delta Children's Museum.
 Under Dr. Engel's leadership, the museum presents approximately six projects per year for MS Delta area youth.
-Ever mindful of the need for the arts in our local area public and private schools, since 1977, Dr. Engel and board members, have brought countless programs, exhibits, hands-on-learning events, and visual leaning experiences to our youth.
+Ever mindful of the need for the arts in our local area public and private schools, Dr. Engel and board members, have brought countless programs, exhibits, hands-on-learning events, and visual leaning experiences to our youth.
 The vast majority of all projects were free or at a reduced cost to our Delta children.

 During the first years with the Museum, Dr. Engel, recognized that local art dollars were limited, and he developed a talent for grant writing.
 The Delta Children's Museum began receiving grants from the Mississippi Arts Commission, the Southern Arts Federation and the National Endowment for the Arts.
 Dr. Engel also wrote grants for the Greenville Symphony, which provided over half of their budget revenue for many years.

 The Delta Children's Museum continued to expand its scope bringing innovative projects to the Delta.
 The museum under Dr. Engel's guidance received the Greenville Arts Council Special Achievement Award for "Color Play," the hands-on traveling museum about color housed in the E. E. Bass gym and visited by over 12,000 young people from across the Delta.